ruslylove/compro/lectures/lecture-6-arrays.md

 ---

-## Motivating Example: Handling Multiple Data Items
+## Motivating: Handling Multiple Data Items

 * **Problem:** Consider needing to process the math scores for 10 students in a class.
 Tasks might include calculating the sum, average, max/min score, or ranking them.
 * **Approach Using Only Simple Variables:** We would need to declare 10 separate `float` variables (e.g., `x1`, `x2`, ..., `x10`).
 Reading input and calculating the sum would involve repetitive code for each variable: